 For a long time, I’ve been wanting to do a relatively simply experiment with my pocket change – sort out the coins in a jar that I have and see how many coins I could find from each decade, mint, etc.

 So, a little while ago, I did.
 The results will interest you!

 For the record, I live near a major city in the Southeast United States, and there is considerable tourist traffic.
 So, you may expect to see some mixture when it comes to mintmarks.
-Also, this is change that I have received through common consumer exchanges, such as at fast food restaurants and grocery stores.
+Also, this is change that I’ve received through common consumer exchanges — such as at fast food restaurants and grocery stores.
 This change has accumulated largely over the course of a couple months.